stuartellis/sideboard/README.md

 <!-- usage -->
 ## Usage

-> To use this tool, you must have an AWS account and AWS credentials set up.
+> To use this tool, you must have an AWS account, and AWS credentials set up on your system.

 First, run *init* to create an S3 bucket: